rillig/sffs/doc/design.md

 the previous data.
 Since the magic value "SFfr" overwrites the previous magic value, the most helpful field is not available when trying to restore accidentally deleted files.

-Providing an eternal storage or unlimited undeletion is out of the scope of this filesystem.
+Providing an eternal storage or unlimited undeletion is out of the scope of sffs1.
 For this usage, [Git](https://git-scm.com/) may be a more appropriate tool.

 ## Block layer